-According to the Marriage Act and the Civil Registration Office, there are three types of bodies who are permitted to register marriage solemnisers in Ireland:
+According to the Marriage Act and the Civil Registration Office, there are three types of marriage ceremonies possible in Ireland:

-There is a 4th type of ceremony which isn’t mentioned in the Marriage Act because it can cross the boundaries of both Secular and Religious without being a Religious ceremony at all.
+There is also a 4th type of ceremony which isn’t mentioned in the Marriage Act because it can cross the boundaries of both Secular and Religious.

-The 4th ceremony type is a non-denominational ceremony conducted by an interfaith Marriage Solemniser, who belongs to either a secular or religious body with interfaith principles and beliefs.
+The 4th ceremony type is a non-denominational or spiritual ceremony conducted by an multifaith or interfaith Marriage Solemniser, who belongs to either a secular or religious body with interfaith or multifaith principles and beliefs.

 A non-denominational marriage ceremony is a ceremony created to your own wishes and beliefs instead of the rules of a Religion.